Hengle/Folkvangr/Pipeline/FAQs.md

 The story is not intended to be a grimdark misery fest.
 There will be moments of humor to counterbalance the dramatic moments.

-### Will content be cut?
+### Will content proposed on the wiki be cut?
 Undoubtedly.
 The current game outline would need to be split into at least three parts to be remotely feasible for a small team to ever hope to complete.
 More editing will reduce the game to a manageable scale if there is more progress made towards that goal.
-For now, completing an animated trailer and alpha is the main focus.
+For now, completing a proof of concept is the main focus.

 ### Inspiration and Influences?